Embedded Systems Downloads

 Plug in Arduino board into USB.
 If you haven't installed the driver

-before, it will pop out a window and ask for driver.
-Choose 'browse my
+before, it will pop up a window and ask for driver.
+Choose "browse my

-folder that contains the downloaded 'Arduino MEGA 2560.inf' (above).
+folder that contains the downloaded .inf files (above).
 Click

 with success.
 If the driver is correctly installed, you should see

-show a port number other than 'COM7'.
-Just remember this number and
+show a port number other than "COM7" (this is ok).

 - Now, anything that you type in the window will be sent to port